Raspberry Pi

 Domotz Agent Installation on RASPBERRY PI screenshot 2

-Once logged in you can finally activate your agent, with the following steps:
+Once logged in you can finally activate your collector, with the following steps:

-2. Specify whether you run the agent at home or office
+2. Specify whether you run the Collector at home or office

 Domotz Agent Installation on RASPBERRY PI screenshot 3

-Once this has been done, the Domotz Agent will proceed to scan your network for devices.
-This will take anything from a few minutes up to 15 minutes depending on how many devices you have on your network.
+Once this has been done, the Domotz Collector will proceed to scan your network for devices.
+This will take anything from a few minutes up to 15 minutes, depending on how many devices you have on your network.

 Domotz Agent Installation on RASPBERRY PI screenshot 4